 Flower bags or flower pouches are a beautiful and inexpensive way to grow vertically.
 They only cost a few dollars and they look great hanging from fence posts, or on a wall.
 They look fabulous, hanging in multiples.
 Flower bags are super easy to make.

 Flowering annuals are perfect for these bags, but you can also do herbs and lettuce.
 Plants that drape, like petunias, million bells, thyme, golden oregano work wonderfully.Continue to 9 of 9 below.

 09 of 09

-I love old baskets.
-I'm always on the lookout at thrift stores and yard sales for baskets.
-It's amazing what you can find.
-They often cost just a dollar or two.
-Some are a little beat up but have character, so I buy those too.
-Also, sometimes all it takes is a can of spray paint to a basket and really make it into something special.
-I buy them in all sizes and colors.
+Baskets often cost just a dollar or two, especially if you find them at a thrift store.
+Some are a little beat up but have character, and sometimes all it takes is a can of spray paint to a basket and really make it into something special.
 Usually, they will last a season, but some last a few.